Autoencoding-Free Context Compression for LLMs via Contextual Semantic Anchors: Introduction

-To address these challenges, recent studies have proposed context compression~\citep{chang2024efficientpromptingmethodslarge,li-etal-2025-prompt}, a technique that typically appends special tokens (i.e. compression tokens) to the end of the context and leverages the LLM's causal attention mechanism to compress contextual information into a compact representation within these tokens.
+To address these challenges, recent studies have proposed context compression~\citep{chang2024efficientpromptingmethodslarge,li-etal-2025-prompt,lv2026datadistributionmattersdatacentric,tang2026readhumancompressingcontext,tang2026comicoarsetofinecontextcompression}, a technique that typically appends special tokens (i.e. compression tokens) to the end of the context and leverages the LLM's causal attention mechanism to compress contextual information into a compact representation within these tokens.
 Once this compact representation is obtained, the LLM can generate responses conditioned on it, rather than being conditioned on the entire original context.
-This significant reduction in context length leads to substantial decreases in both inference time and GPU memory consumption.
+The reduction in context length leads to substantial decreases in both inference time and GPU memory consumption.
 While effective, these approaches face a key limitation: the compression tokens are randomly initialized and lack inherent semantic information.
-To compensate, they typically rely on extensive pretraining on both autoencoding (AE) and language modeling (LM) tasks (illustrated in Figure~\ref{fig:intro_tasks}) to endow the compression tokens with the ability to carry contextual information.
-While AE task has shown to be necessary in ICAE~\citep{ge2024incontextautoencodercontextcompression} since compression tokens lack context-relevant semantics, the AE task requires the compressed representation to reconstruct all tokens in the context, even low-information tokens.
-This reliance on a suboptimal and costly pretraining stage raises a critical research question: Is it possible to design a compression architecture that inherently understands context without a demanding AE phase?
+To address this limitation, prior works~\citep{ge2024incontextautoencodercontextcompression, wang2024incontextformerlightningfastcompressing, li2024500xcompressorgeneralizedpromptcompression, zhao2025positionidsmatterenhanced, tang2025gmsaenhancingcontextcompression} typically rely on extensive pretraining on autoencoding (AE) and language modeling (LM) tasks (as shown in Fig.~\ref{fig:ae_vs_lm_task}) to endow compression tokens with the ability to carry contextual information.
+However, while the model learns to reconstruct contexts from compression tokens through the AE task, such reconstruction objective can misalign with actual objectives (e.g. QA from compressd tokens) that downstream requires (we analyse such misalignment in subsection~\ref{subsec:ae_analysis}).
+Thus, this reliance on a suboptimal and costly pretraining stage raises a critical research question: is it possible to design a compression architecture that inherently understands context without a demanding AE phase?